 Do not hire anyone less than the best to defend you with these serious allegations.
 Contact our offices today for a free consultation.

 David M. Cantor is a Certified Criminal Defense Specialist and the premier Defense Attorney in Arizona.
-The Law Offices of David M. Cantor is AV® rated and is listed in the Bar Register of Preeminent Lawyers®, Criminal Law Section and has a proven track record in defending drug charges in Arizona.
+DM Cantor is AV® rated and is listed in the Bar Register of Preeminent Lawyers®, Criminal Law Section and has a proven track record in defending drug charges in Arizona.

-For more information about charges of Possession Or Use Of A Dangerous Drug, please refer to our parent site for The Law Offices of David M. Cantor.
+For more information about charges of Possession Or Use Of A Dangerous Drug, please refer to our parent site for DM Cantor.